Thanks for considering contributing your time and talent to help Serenity/JS move forward!

 make clean verify report site- same as verify, but additionally generates test reports and produces the serenity-js.org website.
 This is the full local build you should run at least once before committing your changes and submitting the pull request.

-If you encounter any issues, let us know on Gitter.
+If you encounter any issues, let us know on the Serenity/JS Contributors Channel on Gitter.